kylerbrown/bark/specification.md

 There is no required extension, but `.dat` or `.pcm` are common choices.

-The disadvantage of simple raw binary files is that no metadata are stored within the file itself.
-Three metadata attributes are thus **required**:

-- `sampling_rate`: allows discrete times to be converted to real times (Hz)
-- `dtype`: the numeric type of the data, such as 16-bit integer or 32-bit float
-- `n_channels`: the number of channels in the dataset

-All other attributes are optional.

-An example `.meta` file for a sampled dataset:

-    ---
-    sampling_rate: 30000
-    dtype: int16
-    n_channels: 8
-    trial: 1
-    units: V
-    unit_scale: 0.025

-#### Units

-The `units` attribute must, with two exceptions, be an SI unit abbreviation.
-Inference of its meaning is case sensitive (e.g., `s` means seconds, but `S` means Siemens).

-The first exception is the value `samples`, which is dimensionless in SI notation.
-The second exception is a null value, to be used if the units are unknown.
-The null value in YAML is `null`; in Python, use `None`.

 #### Event data

 Event data are stored in CSV files with a header line.

 Simple event data should be stored in a single-column CSV, with each element in the array indicating the time of the event **relative to the start of the dataset**.
 The first line of the file must contain `start,`, indicating that the column contains the times of the event data.
-Event datasets may be distinguished from sampled datasets in several ways, but the only method the Bark standard guarantees relies on the `units` attribute.
-Event datasets must have `units` of time - either `s` (for seconds) or `samples`.
-Sampled datasets **must not** have these units.

 Complex event data must be stored as arrays with multiple columns.
-Only one field or column is required: `start`, which indicates the times of the events;
-these values may be either integers or floating-point numbers.
+As for simple event data, a column labeled `start,` is required, indicating the times of the events; these values may be either integers or floating-point numbers.

-Intervals are a special class of event data, and are described by `start` and `stop` columns.
+Intervals are simply a type of complex event data, with the required `start,` column plus a column labeled `stop` (plus any others the user desires).
 They are not treated differently by Bark.

+Event datasets may be distinguished from sampled datasets in several ways, but the only method the Bark standard guarantees relies on the `units` attribute (see below).

-#### Dataset attributes
+#### Dataset metadata

-All datasets must have the following attributes:
+Datasets must have a corresponding YAML file containing metadata in the same folder/entry.
+The name of this metadata file must be `<dataset_filename>.meta`.

+The following attributes are **required** for all datasets:

 - **`filetype`:** A string specifying the format of the data.
 The currently accepted formats are "csv" and "rawbinary", though others may be added in the future.
-- **`units`:** A string giving the units of the data, which, if present, should be either an SI unit abbreviation, "samples", or "null" (in Python, `None`).
-  Alternatively, it may be an empty string, indicating sampled data for which the units are unknown.
-Event data must have units of "samples" (for a discrete timebase) or "s" (for a continuous timebase); sampled data must not use these units.
-For complex event data, this attribute must be an array, with each element of the array indicating the units of the associated field in the data.
+- **`units`:** A string giving the units of the data. `units` must, with two exceptions, be an SI unit abbreviation.
+Inference of its meaning is case- sensitive (e.g., `s` means seconds, but `S` means Siemens).
+The first exception to this rule is the value `samples`, which is dimensionless in SI notation.
+The second exception is a null value, to be used if the units are unknown.
+The null value in YAML is `null`; in Python, use `None`.
+An empty string is also treated as a `null` value.
+For complex event data, this attribute must be an array.
+Event datasets **must** have units of either "s" or "samples"; sampled datasets **must not** use those units.

-The following attribute is only required for all sampled datasets, and for event datasets with `units` of "samples":
+The following attributes are **required** for all sampled datasets:

 - **`sampling_rate`:** A nonzero positive number indicating the sampling rate of the data, in samples per second (Hz).
 May be either an integer or a floating-point value.
+- `dtype`: the numeric type of the data, such as 16-bit integer or 32-bit float
+- `n_channels`: the number of channels in the dataset

+The following attribute is **required** for event datasets with `units` of "samples":

+- **`sampling_rate`:** as described above for sampled datasets.

 The following attributes are defined by the spec, but are optional: